Jimmy D'Aquisto: Career

-"I was making $35 a week.
-I was like the runner: I'd go to the stores, pick up the tuners, go get the tailpieces from downtown, take the necks to the engraver, all that.
-I cleaned the windows, swept the floors, everything—we all did that.
-On Friday we put away the tools and cleaned the shop so when Monday came the place would be spotless."

 Later, he learned the "rough work" of the D'Angelico style.

 D'Angelico had a heart attack in 1959 and also parted ways with his long time employee Vincent "Jimmy" DiSerio.
 As a result he closed the business but soon reopened it after D'Aquisto who was unable to find work, convinced him to do so.
-After several more heart attacks and having also suffered from pneumonia John D'Angelico died on September 1, 1964 at the age of 59.
+After several more heart attacks and having also suffered from pneumonia John D'Angelico died on September 1, 1964, at the age of 59.
 Following D'Angelico's death the last ten of his guitars were finished by D'Aquisto.
 D'Aquisto bought the business but a poor business decision lost him the right to the D’Angelico name.

 D'Aquisto then continued building guitars under his own name.
 In 1966 he moved to Huntington, Long Island, then to Farmingdale in 1973, and finally Greenport in 1980.

-He felt he would die at the same age as his mentor, and this did occur on April 17, 1995 when he was 59.
+He felt he would die at the same age as his mentor, and this did occur on April 17, 1995, when he was 59.